Glenealy, County Wicklow

-Since the extension of the N11 dual-carriageway from Dublin to within 5 km of the village in 2004, it has been undergoing population growth, attracting people commuting to Dublin.
+Since the extension of the N11 dual-carriageway to within 5 km of the village in 2004, it has been undergoing population growth, attracting people commuting to Dublin.
 In the 20 years between the 1996 and 2016 census, the village population grew from 383 to 694 people.
+The population of 623 at the 2022 census was based on updated boundaries.

 The village has a school, pub and a small shop known to the locals as the 'yellow shop'.